SIGN UP FOR MEASURING BEHAVIOR UPDATES

 Get the latest news delivered in your mailbox.

-Using Remotely Piloted Aerial Systems (Drones) to Transform the Measurement of Behaviour
+Symposium: Using Remotely Piloted Aerial Systems (Drones) to Transform the Measurement of Behaviour

 Symposium Description: In the past five years drones have exploded into the public eye.
 Drones have historically primarily been used in the field of conservation research, which requires the analysis of resident populations of animals and plants.
 Drones are very capable; for example, of flying over bird nesting zones without causing disturbance, enabling ornithologists to count them.
 In addition, the drone’s ability to fly with remarkable maneuverability at low altitude, allows for the unprecedented capture of high-resolution terrain data.
 From rainforest canopies to Antarctica, drones are enabling us to digitally document our world in miraculous new ways that used to take weeks or arduous labour.
 The exact same is true when implementing drones for behavioural observation.

 This symposium will explore how this truly transformative technology is changing the field of ethology in the 21st century.
 This symposia will present speakers with a diverse array of experiences and backgrounds into using drones or RPAs for the study of behaviour.
-Topics covered will include items such as:

 Photo courtesy of Kamloops.